Crop Production NAICS 111

 - Over 2.5 million are employed in the crop sector and over 45% of employees are family members.

-- Large farms (more than $1 million in annual sales) account for 78% of the production value.
+- Large family farms (more than $1 million in annual sales) make up 5% of US farms, operate 33% of agricultural land, and account for 50% of the production value.

 - Over 17,000 crop farms are certified as organic, for a total of 4.9 million certified organic acres.
 These farmers sell about $6.1 billion in organic crops annually.
 Marketing of organic products is primarily to food wholesalers (60%) and consumers (30%); the remainder is to food retailers.